Antennas for Field Day

 A vertical rectangle, such as a 50 ohm full wave loop for 20m, or double rectangles for the higher bands, helps to lower the angle of radiation, as long as it is high enough in the air.
 (The gain is in addition to that for the added height.)

 Especially from one edge of the continent, directional antennas of various sorts are quite practical.
 Wire yagis and quad arrays can be hung from a rope “boom” stretched between two trees.
-The inverted vee yagi has a higher effective height, but the delta loop beam may be easier to install because the side ropes don’t have to extend out as far.
+The inverted vee yagi has a higher effective height, but a delta loop beam may be easier to install because the side ropes don’t have to extend out as far.
 We have used a 20m 5-element delta loop for a couple years, which gives better signals into the Eastern states, but the pattern is narrow enough that we tend to miss many of the West Coast stations, so we might need two antennas.
 One station in Maine (Northeast corner of the US) uses a 3-element 40m wire yagi pointed southwest for short hop paths, because there are very few stations in the other direction.

 In the Central States, having a directional antenna that can help to reduce QRM from one direction or the other can be very helpful: this could be a switched reversible array rather than using a conventional rotator.